Table of content

 Lack of clarity

-Ask a friend or colleague for references
+Step 1: Ask a friend or colleague for references

-Research the hiring platform
+Step 2: Research the hiring platforms

 No matter what you choose, consider the hiring platform carefully.
 Be especially wary of scam websites, and never put in a large down payment unless there’s an escrow or refund process involved.